 General Manager Byron Beede reported that a number of changes have already been made based on feedback from beta testers.

-"We've made so many changes based on feedback from [the open beta].
-Changes to weapons, settings, recoil, hitscan behavior, rewarding accuracy, and emphasizing unique feel and effectiveness."
+"We've made so many changes based on feedback [from the open beta].
+Changes to weapons, settings, recoil, hitscan characteristics, rewarding accuracy, and emphasizing unique feel and effectiveness."

-He noted a new kinesthetic combat system that overhauls movement to encourage more tactical play.
-Reduced slide-cancel jump momentum, a penalty for spam jumping, and reduced in-air accuracy to reward players who take a measured approach to combat.
+He noted the new kinesthetic combat system, which overhauls movement to encourage more tactical play.
+Reduced slide-cancel jump momentum, spam-jump penalty, and reduced in-air accuracy to reward players who take a measured approach to combat.

 Beede confirmed that a patch with additional fixes and improvements is in the works for release:

-"We've made a number of other fixes that you'll be able to appreciate both at launch and later."
+"We've made a number of additional fixes that you'll be able to appreciate both at launch and later."

 Executive Producer Ryan McArthur spoke about anti-cheat measures: during the open beta, tens of thousands of players tried to break the rules, but the Javelin system suppressed most attempts.